-RETHINKING ALZHEIMER'S DISEASE Rethinking Alzheimer's disease: Moving towards a new Alzheimer's disease detection and diagnosis pathway in Sweden Virtual event 26 September 2023 | 09:00 - 11:00 Preliminary Programme\ Time Topic Speaker 09:00 - 09:10 Introduction & Welcome address Joakim Ramsberg, Head of Science and Society, Swedish Brain Foundation (SBF) Prof. Suzanne Dickson, President, European Brain Council (EBC) 09:10 - 09:20 Video message Speaker TBC 09:20 - 09:30 Keynote speech: Living with Alzheimer's disease in a daily life Speaker TBC 09:30 - 10:00 Panel discussion and Q&A: From detection and diagnosis to innovative treatment and care Moderated by: Joakim Ramsberg, Head of Science and Society, Swedish Brain Foundation (SBF) Frédéric Destrebecq, Executive Director, European Brain Council (Presentation of the Rethinking Alzheimer's Disease White Paper) Linus Jönsson, Karolinska Institutet 10:00 - 10:10 Keynote address: Rethinking the Alzheimer's care pathway in Sweden Speaker TBC \Please note that this is a provisional programme which may still be subject to change.
-Time Торіс Speaker 10:10 -10:55 Panel discussion and Q&A: Healthcare system transformation: scaling up health systems' readiness Moderated by: Joakim Ramsberg, Head of Science and Society, Swedish Brain Foundation (SBF) Laura Campo, Executive Director International Corporate Affairs, Alzheimer's disease, Eli Lilly and Company Other speakers TBC 10:55 - 11:00 Concluding remarks: What next?
-Frédéric Destrebecq, Executive Director, European Brain Council Background Rethinking Alzheimer's disease (AD) is a research-driven project, coordinated by the European Brain Council and supported by the European Federation of Pharmaceutical Industries and Associations, offering policy recommendations to make tangible changes with the aim to improve the lives of people living with Alzheimer's disease across Europe.
+RETHINKING ALZHEIMER'S DISEASE Rethinking Alzheimer's disease: Moving towards a new Alzheimer's disease detection and diagnosis pathway in Sweden Virtual event 26 September 2023 | 09:00 - 11:00 Discover the Programme Time Торіс Speaker 09:00 - 09:10 Introduction & Welcome address Joakim Ramsberg, Head of Science and Society, Swedish Brain Foundation (SBF) Prof. Suzanne Dickson, President, European Brain Council (EBC) 09:10 - 09:20 کے Keynote speech: Living with Alzheimer's disease in a daily life Maria Cavalli, Co-founder, NADIO (Need, Ask, Develop, Implement and Organize) 09:20 - 10:00 Panel discussion and Q&A: From detection and diagnosis to innovative treatment and care Moderated by: Joakim Ramsberg, Head of Science and Society, Swedish Brain Foundation (SBF) Frédéric Destrebecq, Executive Director, European Brain Council (Presentation of the Rethinking Alzheimer's Disease White Paper) Linus Jönsson, Full Professor of Health Economics, Karolinska Institutet Karolinska Institutet 10:00 - 10:10 Keynote address: Rethinking the Alzheimer's care pathway in Sweden Moa Wibom, Ängelholms sjukhus Time Торіс Speaker 10:10 -10:55 Panel discussion and Q&A: Healthcare system transformation: scaling up health systems' readiness Moderated by: Joakim Ramsberg, Head of Science and Society, Swedish Brain Foundation (SBF) Laura Campo, Executive Director International Corporate Affairs, Alzheimer's disease, Eli Lilly and Company 10:55 - 11:00 Concluding remarks: What next?
+Frédéric Destrebecq, Executive Director, European Brain Council Background

+Rethinking Alzheimer's disease (AD) is a research-driven project, coordinated by the European Brain Council and supported by the European Federation of Pharmaceutical Industries and Associations, offering policy recommendations to make tangible changes with the aim to improve the lives of people living with Alzheimer's disease across Europe.
 About Alzheimer's Disease Alzheimer's disease is a neurodegenerative disease that progresses in stages, beginning with a long silent phase before symptoms occur.
 It is the underlying cause in 70% of people with dementia.
 Dementia, which is not a specific disease but an overall term that describes a group of symptoms, is characterised by a decline in memory, thinking, behaviour and the ability to perform everyday activities.
 It is estimated that 7 million people in Europe alone already live with Alzheimer's disease.
 With a rapidly ageing population, it is a growing public health concern worldwide as this number is projected to rise to a staggering 14 million by 2030.
 The societal and economic cost of dementia in Europe is also very high and estimated to increase over EUR 250 billion by 2030 (with over 50% of this due to informal care costs), the equivalent of the whole GDP of Finland.
 AD is thus not only a debilitating and progressive disease affecting the daily lives of people, their families and carers, but also a huge burden for our economy and European nations' healthcare and social care systems.
 Healthcare systems in Europe currently lack the capacity to detect, diagnose and treat AD effectively.